Truth and Soul

 Truth and Soul is the second studio album by American rock band Fishbone.
 It was released on September 13, 1988.
 As is typical of the band's history of music the album features a wide array of genres including punk, ska, reggae, soul, funk, and blues.
 Additionally, Truth and Soul includes the band's earliest foray into hard rock and heavy metal.
 The album begins with a cover version of Curtis Mayfield's "Freddie's Dead", originally from the soundtrack to the film Super Fly.

 Recording

 Following the release of the Fishbone EP and In Your Face, the band had completed their original record contract with Columbia Records and renegotiated a new deal that would allow them another full-length album.
 It was later acknowledged as a sign of how much faith Columbia had in Fishbone at the time to continue to support their records.

-Guitarist Kendall Jones was becoming concerned that the band's image was "cartoonish," and reviews of their previous album had, in fact, criticized the attempt at socially conscious subject matter alongside other absurd frat-rock songs.
+Guitarist Kendall Jones was becoming concerned that the band's image was "cartoonish," and reviews of their previous album had criticized the attempt at socially conscious subject matter alongside other absurd frat-rock songs.
 Meanwhile, Jones was beginning to experiment with heavy rock guitar work, which was influencing Fishbone's new material.
 These elements together influenced the band to make a more serious album with a consistently socially conscious theme.